Rigidity Conjectures

-Showing that Example 3.2.1 in \cite{Farah.AQ} does not have a correspondent for $\mathcal Q(H)$ would confirm the conjecture. \end{remark} For the proof of Theorem~\ref{thmi:alltrivial} we need a couple of lemmas exploiting additional properties of $\Gamma$ in case $\Lambda$ is an isomorphism.
+The reason Example 3.2.1 in \cite{Farah.AQ} cannot be brought to such setting is that in $\mathcal Q(H)$ one can perform the `partial isometry' trick, see \cite[\S17.5]{Farah.Book}.\end{remark} For the proof of Theorem~\ref{thmi:alltrivial} we need a couple of lemmas exploiting additional properties of $\Gamma$ in case $\Lambda$ is an isomorphism.

 \begin{lemma} Suppose that $\Lambda$ is an isomorphism.
 Then for almost all $n\in\NN$ we have that the image of $\psi_n^i$ is equal to $B_n^i$. \end{lemma} \begin{proof} Since $V_n^i=\bigcup_{f\in C_0(U_n^i)}\supp(f)$, it is enough to show that the image of $\psi_n^i$ is hereditary\footnote{For $\Cstar$-algebras $A\subseteq B$, $A$ is hereditary in $B$ if for all positive $a\in A$, if $b\leq a$ and $b$ is positive, then $b\in A$.}.
 We argue by contradiction.
 Let $C_n^i=\psi_n^i(C_0(U_n^i))$.
 Fix $i$ and assume that $C_n^i$ is not hereditary for infinitely many $n$.
 Then there are positive contractions $\tilde f_n$ and $\tilde g_n\in C^i_n$ with $\tilde f_n\leq \tilde g_n$ and $\inf_{\tilde g\in C^i_n}\norm{\tilde f_n-\tilde g}=1$.